denten-books/plain-text/main.md

 when the literature participation rates declined, home Internet use soared [@nea2004, 30]."

+#### Thesis 2: Literature without value
-In his 2004 Humanism and Democratic Criticism, Edward Said wrote about the "fundamental irreconcilability between the aesthetic and the non-aesthetic," which must be sustained "as a necessary condition of our work as humanists."
-The aesthetic exists in opposition to the "quotidian" experiences that we all share, writes Said: "To read Tolstoy, Mahfouz, or Melville, to listen to Bach, Duke Ellington, or Elliott Carter, is to do something different from reading the newspaper or listening to the taped music you get while the phone company or your doctor puts you on hold."
-I want to argue here, in the most forceful way possible, that the practice of humanities scholarship in general, and literary studies in particular, does not need to rely on any such distinctions;
-that the dichotomy between aesthetic and the non-aesthetic introduces numerous biases into the system of our study; and that it severely limits the scope and therefore the relevance of our activities.
+In his 2004 Humanism and Democratic Criticism, Edward Said wrote about the "fundamental irreconcilability between the aesthetic and the non-aesthetic," which must be sustained "as a necessary condition of our work as humanists."[^ln12-said] The aesthetic exists in opposition to "quotidian" experiences that we all share, writes Said: "To read Tolstoy, Mahfouz, or Melville, to listen to Bach, Duke Ellington, or Elliott Carter, is to do something different from reading the newspaper or listening to the taped music you get while the phone company or your doctor puts you on hold."
+I want to argue here, in the most forceful way possible, that the practice of humanities scholarship in general, and literary studies in particular, does not need to rely on any such distinctions; that the dichotomy between aesthetic and the non-aesthetic introduces numerous biases into the system of our study; and that it severely limits the scope and therefore the relevance of our activities.
 Some could object that the diffusion of the textual field somehow cheapens the literary enterprise of art for art's sake.
 On the opposite, textual diffusion floods a vast plane protecting the reserve of cherished literary works.

+[^ln12-said]: In surveying the introductory literature to the field, one almost invariably finds the word used in that sense.
+Thus in Austin Warren and Renee Wellek, Theory of Literature (New York: Harcourt, Brace, 1962), 22:
+"The term 'literature' seems best if we limit it to the art of literature, that is, to imaginative literature […] the main distinctions to be drawn are between the literary, the everyday, and the scientific uses of language."
+Similarly, in Raymond Williams understands the word in its modern academic sense to mean "the teaching of mainly poems and plays and novels," while other kinds of "serious" writing are to the categories of "general," "discursive," or "the sub-literary," in Raymond Williams, Keywords: A Vocabulary of Culture and Society (New York: Oxford University Press, 1976), 152-153.
+See also James Engell and David Perkins, Teaching Literature: What Is Needed Now (Cambridge,
+Mass: Harvard University Press, 1988).
+[Add all of these to Zotero]

+#### Infighting
 But not all texts are cherished in the same way.
 What surprises me most about Said's position, is that he (being an influential figure in post-colonial theory) of all people must have understood that not so long ago and following